jonathonkischuk/jonathonkischuk/README.md

 - 🌱 I’m currently learning ...
-      Tableau for visualizations
+      Tableau for visualizations and
-      Furthering my Python skills with a 'Complete Data Science and Machine Learning' course Spanish via Duolingo
+      furthering my Python skills with a 'Complete Data Science and Machine Learning' course.
-      and Basics of Networking
+      On the side I am learning Spanish via Duolingo and Basics of Networking.

 - 💞️ I’m looking to collaborate on ...
-      Exciting projects
+      Exciting projects, or
-      Any opportunity to learn something new
+      any opportunity to learn something new.
-      and Projects where I can meet and/or help out fun and interesting people
+      Projects where I can meet and/or help out fun and interesting people are perfect too.